 When i use the processing algorithm to create voronoi polygons from a GeoJSON file, the processing time became more than 10x longer in 3.4 compared to 3.2.

 Attached is test data (osm) with 3442 point features.
 In QGIS 3.2 it takes 5 seconds to process.
 In QGIS 3.4 it takes 67 seconds.

 I think this might also be observed with other processing algorithms.
 It is the same for geographic and projected CRS.

 Would be nice to get this fixed since GeoJSON is an awesome format and became somewhat popular.

-#4 Updated by Even Rouault 5 months ago
+#4 Updated by Even Rouault over 2 years ago

 - Assignee set to Even Rouault